IvyZX/flax/docs/guides/use_checkpointing.md

 In Orbax and Flax, you can save and load any given JAX [pytree](https://jax.readthedocs.io/en/latest/pytrees.html).
 This includes not only typical Python and NumPy containers, but also customized classes extended from [`flax.struct.dataclass`](https://flax.readthedocs.io/en/latest/api_reference/flax.struct.html#flax.struct.dataclass).
 That means you can store almost any data generated — not only your model parameters, but any arrays/dictionaries, metadata/configs, and so on.

-### With Orbax

-1. Create a pytree with many data structures and containers, and play with it:
+First, create a pytree with many data structures and containers, and play with it:
 <!-- #endregion -->

 ```python id="56dec3f6" outputId="f1856d96-1961-48ed-bb7c-cb63fbaa7567"